 - Experience fewer scheduling errors.
 Shell fully automates scheduling across 24 different union agreements, with fewer errors.

 - Reduce deviations or infractions to safety and compliance regulations.
 Shell tracks across 100% of fatigue-risk guidelines.

 The labor market for skilled employees is competitive, employee needs are changing, and workers are increasingly trying to balance family commitments and work.
 This makes employee retention challenging, especially in highly regulated and complex industries.

 Today, work schedules are evolving to accommodate the changing needs of the workforce.
 With automated scheduling processes, employers can now offer employees the ability to view schedules off-site, trade shifts, file leave requests, and more.
-Research shows that today’s workers value having input into scheduling and overtime procedures, and they want visibility into scheduling practices.
+2023 hourly worker research shows that today’s workers value having input into scheduling and overtime procedures, and they want visibility into scheduling practices.
 This can be a significant differentiator on the employment front.
 Here’s how automated scheduling helps:

 - Reduced absenteeism rates.
 AK Steel (acquired by Cleveland-Cliffs) experienced a 38% reduction in absenteeism after implementing automated processes.